Emergency Stopping the Diesel Generator

 Wrong Approach by Engineers

 If there is no cooling water pressure in the line, the engineer may try to bleed air from the bleeder cock near the generator expansion tank line.
 Suppose the water supply is unavailable (due to failure of the supply pump).
-In that case, this will further increase the temperature, and later the generator will shut down, leading to the seizure of moving parts.
+In that case, this will further increase the temperature, and later, the generator will shut down, leading to the seizure of moving parts.
 Always stop the generator first before troubleshooting.
-The flywheel should be barred when the generator stops due to a lack of water to avoid seizing of parts.
+To avoid seizing parts, the flywheel should be barred when the generator stops due to a lack of water.

 Piping Leakage